ampproject/amphtml/extensions/amp-fx-collection/amp-fx-collection.md

 ##### data-margin-end (optional)

 This parameter determines when to stop the animation.
 The value specified in `<percent>` dictates that the animation should have finished when the specified amount of the element being targetted is visible.
 The default value is `X%`

+##### data-repeat (optional)

+By default once the element is fully visible we don't animate the opacity anymore.
+If you want the opacity to change with the scroll, even when the element has fully loaded, specify this variable on the animation.

 #### Example: Main image fade in